Sydney hairdresser jailed for 3 years for $1m drug conspiracy with Comanchero associates

 He was arrested alongside several others, including an Auckland lawyer, media personality, accountant and leaders of the gang.

 Yesterday, the Herald on Sunday revealed exclusive details about Sha's offending, after he had earlier pleaded guilty to conspiring to supply a class B controlled drug.
-It included police listening bugs in cars and a $1m cash for pseudoephedrine deal.
+It included police listening bugs in cars and a $1m cash for pseudoephedrine deal, a drug that can be used to manufacture meth.

 Today, Judge Ryan said Sha, who was aided by a Mandarin interpreter and wearing a Covid-19 mask, had come to New Zealand with "the purpose of committing a crime".